irmen/prog8/docs/source/targetsystem.rst

 Theoretically they can all be used in a program, with the following limitations:

 - several addresses (``$02``, ``$03``, ``$fb - $fc``, ``$fd - $fe``) are reserved for internal use
-- most other addresses will already be in use by the machine's operating system or kernal, and overwriting them will probably crash the machine.
-It is possible to use all of these yourself, but only if the program takes over the entire system (and seizes control from the regular kernal).
+- most other addresses will already be in use by the machine's operating system or Kernal, and overwriting them will probably crash the machine.
+It is possible to use all of these yourself, but only if the program takes over the entire system (and seizes control from the regular Kernal).
-  This means it can no longer use (most) BASIC and kernal routines from ROM.
+  This means it can no longer use (most) BASIC and Kernal routines from ROM.
 - it's more convenient and safe to let the compiler allocate these addresses for you and just use symbolic names in the program code.